Finitary affine oriented matroids: Affine oriented matroids (AOM)

 We now recall some notations that we take from the specific treatment of the affine case given in \cite{Bau-16}.
 Let $X,Y$ be any two sign vectors on $E$, $e\in E$, and $\covset$ a given system of sign vectors on $E$.
 Define and Moreover, set

 We will omit reference to $\covset$, writing simply $I(X,Y)$, $I^=(X,Y)$, etc., if no confusion can arise.
+The letter $I$ is established for the above sets, because these sets can be seen as intervals of sorts, see Figure~\ref{fig:annotated}.
 Furthermore, write and let $X\oplus Y$ be the sign vector obtained from ``adding'' the signs of the sum of $X$ and $Y$ seen as integer vectors, i.e.,

 We can now set

 We are now able to state the first definition.